 - Loss of consortium: any disabling condition you may have suffered that prevents your loved ones from enjoying the same quality of relationship with you that they enjoyed before the crash

-Unfortunately, as a New Orleans head-on collisions lawyer, we have seen the devastating effects of serious crashes in Louisiana all too often.
+Unfortunately, as New Orleans head-on collisions lawyers, we have seen the devastating effects of serious crashes in Louisiana all too often.
 The recovery time from a head-on crash can be several weeks or even several months.
 Some people never fully recover.

 You deserve compensation for your pain and suffering, as well as any emotional trauma that you have.
 You also should be compensated for future wages lost and estimated future medical costs.

 At Morris Bart, LLC, our team of lawyers is ready to begin working for you as soon as you hire us.
 We will work tirelessly on your behalf.
-Call us at (504) 613-4771 as soon as possible for a free consultation.
+Contact us as soon as possible for a free consultation.

 to find a Morris Bart office near you.